 We offer many adult groups to accommodate the special needs of our clients.
-Throughout this year we offered 11 adult groups specializing in many different topics and themes, such as gender-specific, advanced recovery and healthy relationship groups.
+Throughout this year we offered 12 adult groups specializing in many different topics and theme, such as gender specific, advanced recovery and healthy relationship groups.
 We also have a separate adolescent group that meets once a week, when we have enough adolescent clients in house.

 We offer family sessions and encourage anyone significant in the client’s life to also be involved with the treatment process.
 At the end of the fiscal year 2008, we started help/support for families and friends of addicts through their own intervention group.
 RRI’s program has been well received and well attended.
 The “Parents, Partners, and Loved Ones” seminar is 6 weeks in length and addresses issues such as codependency, enabling, support groups, as well as education regarding the disease of addiction.
 A participant, named Wendy, shared her experience and said, “Without a doubt, if I hadn’t taken this course, my family and I wouldn’t be as healthy as we are right now.
 If you are willing to do one thing to help yourself and your family, TAKE THIS COURSE!”
 We also provide individual family codependency treatment at a self-pay/sliding scale rate.

-The 8th Annual “Steps to Recovery” comedy social was held on October 15, 2016.
-We would like to thank our event sponsors: Silver Level Sponsor – Merchants Bank and Pyramid Health care, Bronze level sponsor: Ultra-Poly, Hopesprings Community of Faith, Easton Sam’s Club, Easton Kiwanis, Pocono Mountain Recovery Center, CMG, Inc., The Retreat, Bangor VFW, Trinity Lutheran Church, and Community Counseling.
+The 9th Annual “Steps to Recovery” comedy social was held on April 14, 2018.
+We would like to thank our event sponsors: Silver Level Sponsor – Merchants Bank, and Farda Foundation Bronze level sponsor: Ultra-Poly, Hopesprings Community of Faith, Easton Sam’s Club, Easton Kiwanis, Pocono Mountain Recovery Center, CMG, Inc., The Retreat, Bangor VFW Post 739, Trinity Lutheran Church, American Legion Post 346, and Keystone Foundation.
 The event was held at Easton Area Middle School and we collaborated with the Students Against Destructive Decisions (SADD) at Easton to sell tickets and raise money.
-The event started with a high-end tricky tray (baskets were worth $50-$150), an Ultimate Tricky tray ($200-$800) and a “Classic Cuisine and Culinary Treats” Food Sampling Extravaganza.
-Fourteen different restaurants/caterers were on location presenting their “Signature Dish” from 6:30-8:00 pm.
-Culinary Delights from Catering By Angel, Chick Fil-A, Wawa, Subway, Texas Roadhouse, Domino’s, Kirkridge, Buffalo Wild Wings, Elite Catering, Carrabba’s Italian Grill and Pies to Die For.
-After over 285 people’s stomachs were full, it was time to get them laughing.
-This year, we were brought comedian Jesse Joyce as our entertainment.
+The event started with a high-end tricky tray (baskets were worth $50-$150 and a “Classic Cuisine and Culinary Treats” Food Sampling Extravaganza.
+Twelve different restaurants/caterers were on location presenting their “Signature Dish” from 6:30-8:00 pm.
+Culinary Delights from Catering By Angel, Tombler’s Bakery, Wawa, Subway, Texas Roadhouse, Domino’s, Kirkridge, Buffalo Wild Wings, Outback Steakhouse, Olive Garden, Dairy Queen, and Pies to Die For.
+After over 280 people’s stomachs were full, it was time to get them laughing.
+This year, we were brought comedian Jamie Lissow as our entertainment.
 Jesse’s stage presence proved highly entertaining with his fast-paced and witty comedy routine.
 The post-show chatter about his performance was unanimous and sincere in praising it.
 Recounting the details with new laughter, every face in the place was wearing a smile.
 Many corporate sponsors, advertisers, and product donors made this event possible.
 Since all the surrounding communities were so generous, we were able to cover all of our overhead costs prior to the event.
 Tickets to the event were $25 and were considered 100% tax-deductible.
-RRI successfully raised over $12,000 which was put towards a scholarship fund for clients that are unable to pay for treatment services.
+RRI successfully raised over $14,000 which was put towards a scholarship fund for clients that are unable to pay for treatment services.
 We gave a donation to the Wilson Area SADD students for the effort they put into the fundraising.
 We would like to acknowledge and express our deepest gratitude to all who attended and supported this event in any way.
-The board, after a long discussion about the successes and possible improvements of the event, decided to move the venue to Easton School district and bring in a brand new comedic talent.
-We have decided to move our annual fundraiser to April to allow the students more time to assist and participate.
-Our board selected for the 9th Annual event which will be scheduled for April 13, 20189.
+Our board selected a new format for our 10th Annual event which will be scheduled for April 13, 20189.
 We will be partnering with Liz Russo, who is a local comedian who attended Easton High School.
 She will headline and select and emcee and an opener for a full comedy show.
 We are excited about our partnership.

 This was our 5th year at participating in the Highmark for A Healthy Community Walk.
 This year we raised double of the years prior, almost $8000 was raised to support client care.

 In 2009, Recovery Revolution became a cornerstone of the Slate Belt Area by purchasing a building in the downtown area.
 This site has allowed us to expand services by hiring more counselors, facilitating groups simultaneously, and even providing a much-needed space to our alumni.
 Recovery Revolution continues to gain support through grants and donations.
-Two Rivers Health and Wellness Foundation has supported the expansion of our school programming for the past 8 years.
-Recovery Revolution was selected by Northampton County Jail at the end of this fiscal year to be the provider for their new Non- Narcotic Medication Assisted Pilot Program.
+Two Rivers Health and Wellness Foundation has supported the expansion of our school programming for the past 9 years.
+Recovery Revolution was selected by Northampton County Jail at the beginning of this fiscal year to be the provider for their new Non- Narcotic Medication-Assisted Pilot Program.
 The program is entitled “Fresh Start-Providing Options and Restoring Hope.”
-This will all Northampton County Inmates access to addiction education, Vivitrol Shots, and Intensive Case Management in order to reduce recidivism.
+This grant helped all Northampton County Inmates access to addiction education, Vivitrol Shots, and Intensive Case Management in order to reduce recidivism.
 We were able to hire a full-time ICM to work with inmates both inside and outside of prison.
 Our goal was to meet 50 inmates for ICM services, and with though the program was cut short due to funding, we were able to see 43 inmates.
 In addition, our goal was to see 400 inmates for classes and we saw 701.
 Sadly, the funding was put on hold and we were not told when it would be reinstated.

-Recovery Revolution is anticipating an exciting upcoming fiscal year due to our plans for expanding services to the jail, hiring new staff members, creating a larger awareness regarding addiction and recovery in the community all the while providing quality treatment to the population we serve.
+Recovery Revolution is anticipating an exciting upcoming fiscal year due to our plans for expanding services to places of need, hiring new staff members, creating a larger awareness regarding addiction and recovery in the community all the while providing quality treatment to the population we serve.